Tag: Helen Goodman

 The below Parliamentary question was asked by Helen Goodman on 2014-04-01.

-To ask the Secretary of State for Justice, what newspapers are provided in prison libraries.
+To ask the Secretary of State for Justice, what books in (a) foreign languages and (b) Welsh prison libraries have.

 Jeremy Wright